Belinda Stronach: Member of Parliament

-Political positions as an MP

 Before crossing the floor of the House of Commons, Stronach represented the socially progressive face of the Conservative Party.
 Along with Peter MacKay, she was seen as giving the Conservatives a more moderate image.

 Stronach was generally to the left of her Conservative caucus colleagues, supporting abortion rights, gun control and same-sex marriage.
 During her Conservative leadership campaign, she called for a free vote in parliament, with votes cast individually and not along party lines, on same-sex marriage.
 She spoke and voted in favour of same-sex marriage when the issue came before the House of Commons in 2005; a position she re-affirmed as a Liberal in 2006.
 Social conservative elements in Canada were critical of Stronach, calling her a "Red Tory".
 During Stronach's leadership campaign, REAL Women of Canada said: "If Ms. Stronach is elected as leader of the Conservative Party, social conservatives will no longer have a voice in Canada."
 Stronach, for her part, promised after the leadership race that she would do her best to keep the party from moving too far to the right.
 She cited discomfort with Stephen Harper and the Conservatives' policies as one of her reasons for crossing the floor.

 Stronach supported trade with the United States but said she would like to re-examine and review parts of the North American Free Trade Agreement (NAFTA) to ensure, in her view, that Canadians can stand on a more equal footing with U.S. competitors.
 During her leadership campaign she said the country needed to consider changes to the Medicare system that would respect the principles of the Canada Health Act "as our standard, not our straitjacket".